vtbag/inspection-chamber/README.md

 The @vtbag website can be found at https://vtbag.pages.dev/

 ## !!!
 News !!!
-v1.0.5 introduces the ability to switch single animations on and off as you navigate through the timeline of view transitions.
+v1.0.5 introduced the ability to switch single animations on and off as you navigate through the timeline of view transitions.
 For example, you can temporarily disable fades while investigating a morph animation or disable morphing to focus on other features of your transition.

-This version also includes numerous smaller improvements, moving the Chamber closer to becoming a stable product rather than just a prototype.
+The current version also includes smaller improvements, moving the Chamber closer to becoming a stable product rather than just a prototype.

 For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)